 IMPORTANT: There is a Notice of Proposed Settlement which you should read.
-You can Notice of Proposed Settlement on Maurice Blackburn's website at access the www.mauriceblackburn.com.au/uber.
+You can access the Notice of Proposed Settlement on Maurice Blackburn's website www.mauriceblackburn.com.au/uber.
 This is an abridged version of that Notice.

 WHAT ARE THE CLASS ACTIONS ABOUT?